 As you move to the right, increasing the risk:

 - the expected return increases (as with the traditional graphic),

 - the range of possible outcomes becomes wider,

-- and the less-good outcomes become worse and ultimately becomes negative.
+- and the less-good outcomes become worse and ultimately become negative.

-The straight line going from the bottom right to the upper left is how most people envision the risk-return dynamic.
+The straight line going from the bottom right to the upper left is how most people envision the risks-return dynamic.

 However, it’s the curves and vertical lines at each point that every investor better be comfortable with.
 While the point represents what is expected to happen, the curve represents the range of outcomes the will actually happen.